crystalpiroozy2525/ArcpyDuplicates/README.md

 # ArcpyDuplicates
-Iterating through a file geodatabase feature class in ArcGIS Pro using arcpy, pandas, and json packages
+Iterating through a file geodatabase feature class to identify duplicate identification numbers for one feature field in ArcGIS Pro using arcpy, pandas, and json packages